-We combine design, engineering, and behavioral principles to keep people healthy and performing at their best.
+The World Health Organization defines health as “a state of complete physical, mental and social wellbeing and not just the absence of infirmity.”
+We combine design, engineering, and behavioral science principles to create interfaces and data-intensive systems to keep people healthy and performing at their best.
 We aim at creating individualized and adaptive behavior change technology interventions seamlessly embedded in daily life routines.
-In short, we want to find people where they are (e.g. sitting, commuting, talking, writing, chatting) and deliver value while enhancing engagement.
+In short, we want to find people where they are (e.g. sitting, commuting, talking, writing, chatting) to help them achieve wellbeing through life.

 AREAS OF STUDY

-We design interventions that balance efficacy and engagement for everyday stress management to promote wellbeing and mental health.
+We design just-in-time interventions that balance efficacy and engagement for everyday stress management to promote wellbeing and mental health when needed.
 We modify cyber and physical spaces to deliver micro or subtle interventions with minimal to no distraction to the user.

 We propose using our browser-based and mobile Stanford Wellbeing and Emotion Education Technology (SWEET) platform to deliver support for people working from home (Home Sweet Office), or studying from home (Home Sweet School), especially now during COVID-19 times.

 In the past we have developed projects such as the Popbots, where we used an "army" of tiny chatbots for stress regulation, or the Mindful Commute, where we leveraged guided breathing regulation in the car.

 Passive "sensorless" ensing is an adaptive approach that repurposes data from existing devices or data extracted from existing sensors embedded in everyday objects to passively measure stress, and performance.

 We propose AI-enabled multimodal stress sensing by combining biochemical (cortisol) with biomechanical passive stress sensors using data from PC mice or trackpads to detect stress in multiple populations (office and clinical workers).
 In our project Fast & Furious, we also leverage the car steering wheel as a valid stress detection device.